johnhearn/johnhearn.github.io/_posts/2018-08-16-quantum-computing-primer-part-1a.md

 ![Up](images/up.png)   ![Down](images/down.png)

-With this in mind we can interpret the familiar NOT operator or *gate* as simply flipping the arrow through 180º, from the `Up` state to the `Down` state and vice versa{% sidenote "spin" "The `Up` and `Down` terminology is also reminicent of one of the quantum mechanical properties of particles called [spin](https://en.wikipedia.org/wiki/Spin_(physics))." %}.
+With this in mind we can interpret the familiar NOT operator or *gate* as simply flipping the arrow through 180º, from the `Up` state to the `Down` state and vice versa{% sidenote "spin" "The `Up` and `Down` terminology is also reminiscent of one of the quantum mechanical properties of particles called [spin](https://en.wikipedia.org/wiki/Spin_(physics))." %}.
 The NOT gate, then, is an example of a *unitary operation* on the bit, that is to say, it changes the direction of the arrow but not its length.
 In fact in the classical world there are only two one-bit operations, the other being the *identity* operator which leaves the bit in its previous state and obviously doesn't affect the length of the arrow either.

 ## Extending the Notion of a Bit to the Quantum World